The Complete List of All Blogging Facts and Statistics (Updated)

 I've always said that building an email list is one of the best things you can do if you want a resilient source of traffic.
 Email lists decay, sure, but they're also the only channel you have available to you that's not reliant on another company's good graces.
 Social media platforms can ban you, aggregators can shutter, even Google can decide that you violate one of their thousands of policies you didn't know existed and put you in the doghouse.
 The only thing that can take an email list away from you is being listed as a spam company, and as long as you're playing by the rules, that's very unlikely to happen.

-Blogging and Email Marketing
+Blogging And Email Marketing

 1. About 1 out of 5 businesses with blogs email their blog posts through their company newsletter every week, and about 2 out of 5 do this every single week.
 [9]